hyoshioka0128/windowsserverdocs.ja-jp/WindowsServerDocs/identity/ad-ds/deploy/Schema-Updates.md

 # Add these two objects first.
 If the DC is running a 1717.IDS schema,
 # these were deleted just before this.
 So add them first so that
 # the system does not run without them for long
-# They are not dependant on any schema changes
+# They are not dependent on any schema changes

 dn: CN=container-Display,CN=409,CN=DisplaySpecifiers,CN=Configuration,DC=X
 changetype: add